XRPLBounties/Proposals/open_bounties/0052 Shopify NFT App.md

   - Create campaign with properties
   - [ ] allow specification of start date, end date and redemption limits
   - [ ] associate reward for NFT such as discount, BOGO, free product
-  - [ ] included products or collections
+  - [ ] included products or collections to which the promo applies
   - [ ] selection for NFTs used in the campaign
   - [ ] qualifying conditions and (ie. must have 3 specific NFTs)

 Merchant storefront features
-- [ ] display widget via app theme extension to connect wallet
+- [ ] display widget via [Shopify app theme extension](https://shopify.dev/apps/online-store/theme-app-extensions) to connect wallet
 - [ ] apply promotion when NFT conditions are met by the wallet

 ## Helpful links/resources